martyna-boruslawska/Monopoly/docs/proposals/NextStep1_mortgages.md

 - Keep the first implementation local to ownership, rent, and debt-payment code paths.
 - Use explicit tests to pin the mortgage ordering rules before refactoring any payment logic.
-- Out of scope: bankruptcy-transfer mortgage choices, selling buildings for half price, and proactive mortgaging to fund building.
+- Out of scope: bankruptcy-transfer mortgage choices, selling buildings for half price, partial interest rules by edition, human prompts or debt negotiation, and proactive mortgaging to fund building.